Command Line Tools

 Configuration

-To configure the discovery server for NDI clients, you may use Access Manager (included in the NDI Tools bundle) to enter the IP address of the discovery server machine.
+To configure the discovery server for NDI clients, you can use Access Manager (included in the NDI Tools bundle) to enter the IP address of the discovery server machine or utilize the NDI Discovery tool, both of which are included in the NDI Tools bundle.
+The NDI Discovery tool is a new addition to the NDI Tools suite and is available on both Windows and macOS platforms.

 DiscoveryServer.exe -bind 192.168.1.100